shotgunsoftware/tk-core/docs/initializing.rst

 The above configuration will only be used when the Maya and Nuke plugins bootstrap.

-.. note:: If you don't specify a plugin id for your Pipeline Configuration, it will be ignored
+.. warning:: If you don't specify a plugin id for your Pipeline Configuration, it will be ignored
     by the boostrap.
 We recommend using ``basic.*`` as a default.